centie22/Foudry-Tutorial/README.md

 Now that we have our project all set up, let us go through the smart contracts and their functions.

 ## Smart Contract
-We are working with the two smart contracts in the `src` folder, `savings.sol` and `token.sol`.
-Let's briefly examine these smart contracts.
+For our DIY course, we will be using two smart contracts: savings.sol and token.sol, both located in the src folder.
+Let's take a quick look at these contracts to understand how they work.

 ### Savings Smart Contract